knorth55/ros_chainercv_gpu/README.md

-# ROS-ChainerCV
+# ROS-ChainerCV-GPU

-This is ROS wrapper of ChainerCV using `catkin_virtualenv`.
+This is ROS wrapper of ChainerCV using `catkin_virtualenv` with GPU dependencies.

 This project depends on [locusrobotics/catkin_virtualenv](https://github.com/locusrobotics/catkin_virtualenv).